 Professional Development Workshop

 As part of our ongoing effort to train high school teachers to bring "discovery science" into their classrooms, this teacher education program will be performed jointly with Bridgewater State University (BSU) and the Brockton (MA) High School and include pre-service and practicing teachers in a workshop over two weekends to improve their comfort levels with "discovery science".

 Basic topics and lesson plans cover Field Work, Insect Biodiversity, Endosymbiotic Bacteria (Wolbachia), DNA extraction, Polymerase Chain Reaction, Gel Electrophoresis, DNA Sequencing, Bioinformatics, and Phylogenetics.
 The Wolbachia Project meets many of the National Science Education Standards.

 In-service teachers who successfully complete all requirements of the workshop will be awarded 30 MA DOE Professional Development Points.

-Additionally, this workshop may be taken for graduate or undergraduate credit.
+Additionally, this workshop may be taken for graduate credit.
 Grant funding is available to partially offset the cost of tuition and fees.
 Please contact Dr. Jenna Mendell (email: Jennifer.Mendell@bridgew.edu) at Bridgewater State University for more information and instructions on how to register.

 Call for Applications to Discover the Microbes Within!